Responsive Web Design

 At the end of the day, the point of building a mobile-friendly site is to make more money.
 The statistics make it clear that half of us prefer shopping online.

 Due to more people buying smartphones and better internet speeds, that number will only grow.
-In fact, the projected increase for mobile usage means more opportunities for everyone.
+In fact, the projected increase in mobile usage means more opportunities for everyone.

 Following this trend will help your brand in the long run.
 All you have to do is take the leap and build a responsive website.

 While it may not seem like it on the surface, Google makes sure top search results are mobile-friendly.
 Since people use mobiles more over desktops that makes sense.